emmanueluwa/noted/README.md

 # Productivity Note-Taking App Backend

-This is the backend server for a React Native productivity note-taking application.
+This is the backend server for a React productivity note-taking application.
 It provides API endpoints for managing tasks/notes and calculating daily completion scores.

 ## Tech Stack